Skip to main content

 How to evaluate your insurance settlement offer, understand your options, and decide whether to accept, negotiate, or dispute the amount.

-Your Right to Claim Documents: What Insurers Must Provide Under California Law
+Your Right to Claim Documents Under California Law

 California law requires insurers to provide all claim-related documents within 15 days of your request.
-Most policyholders don
+Most policyholders do not know this right exists.

-Your Right to the Xactimate ESX File: Why the PDF Is Not Enough
+Your Right to the Xactimate ESX File, Not Just the PDF

-A comprehensive guide for policyholders, public adjusters, and attorneys on why you should demand the native Xactimate ESX file — not just the PDF printout — and what critical estimate data the ESX file reveals that the PDF conceals.
+Policyholders, Public Adjusters, and attorneys should demand the native Xactimate ESX file, not just the PDF - it reveals data the printout conceals.

 Your Rights as a California Policyholder